Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Further discussion

 \subsection{Complexity questions}

 In Table \ref{tab:de-finetti-comparison} we gather known results on the convergence rate of the various de Finetti type results.
 As indicated there, no complexity lower bound is known for the result of \Cref{theoDWr2} and it would also be interesting to close the gap between $O(1/r)$ and $\Omega(1/r^2)$ for \Cref{thm:banded-qdf}.
 Accordingly, it is also an open question to settle what is the exact convergence rate for the sos lower bounds $\sos_r(p)$ and the spectral bounds $\spec_r(p)$.
 For the spectral bounds, a complexity upper bound in $O(1/r )$ is known \cite{Johnston_Lovitz_Vijayaraghavan_2023} and a complexity lower bound in $\Omega(1/r^2)$ is shown in this paper.
-For the sos bounds, only an upper bound in $O(1/r^2)$ is known from \cite{Fang_Fawzi_2020}, but {\em no complexity lower bound} is known as of today.
+For the sos bounds, only an upper bound in $O(1/r^2)$ is known from \cite{Fang_Fawzi_2020}, but {\em no complexity lower bound} is known as of today. \MoL{A notable result is for polynomial optimization on the hypercube $[-1,1]^n$, where Baldi and Slot \cite{Baldi-Slot} show a convergence analysis for the sos bounds in $O(1/r)$ and a complexity lower bound in $\Omega(1/r^8)$.}